vanalm/churnrate_ml/README.md

 ---

 ## Data Processing Recommendations
-- **Address Class Imbalance**: The churn class is imbalanced, mustapply techniques such as oversampling (SMOTE) or class weighting in models.
+- **Address Class Imbalance**: The churn class is imbalanced, must deal appropriately -> oversampling (SMOTE) or class weighting in models.
 - **Handle Missing Data**: No missing values in this dataset
 - **Standardization**: Standardize tenure, MonthlyCharges, and TotalCharges for better model performance, as they have different scales.
 - **Encode Categorical Variables**: Use one-hot encoding for categorical variables like InternetService, Contract, PaymentMethod, and others.